zowe/docs-site/docs/user-guide/cli-using-daemon-mode.md

    - **Windows:** `ZOWE_DAEMON_LOCK`

-       Specify the path to the lock file that restricts access to the named pipe that the daemon uses for communication.
+       Specify an alternative path to the lock file that restricts access to the named pipe that the daemon uses for communication.

        **Default:**  `%HOMEPATH%\.zowe-daemon.lock`

    - **Linux and macOS:** `ZOWE_DAEMON`

-      Specify the path to the socket that the daemon uses for communication.
+      Specify an alternative path to the socket that the daemon uses for communication.

       **Default:** `~/.zowe-daemon.sock`